The new trailer for Star Wars: The Last Jedi is out! Will the new Star Wars movie be the sequel we’ve all been waiting for?

 A new trailer for Star Wars: The Last Jedi has just been released, and our minds are dreaming up new theories by the minute.
 As we contemplate new possibilities for Rey’s past and Luke’s future, one question crosses our minds: will the new Star Wars instalment be the sequel we’ve all been waiting for or just another copy of the original trilogy?

-There are some things that most Star Wars die-hard fans will agree upon.
-Such as the way Yoda’s short but to the point “Do.
+There are some things that most Star Wars die-hard fans will agree upon, like how Yoda’s short but to the point “Do.
 Or do not.
-There is no try” speech inspired generations.
-Or how, when Han Solo appears on the screen, we are instantly torn between wanting to be on the receiving hand of his sarcastic lines or actually wanting to be him.
-Because the “I love you/I know” scene between Han and Leia was just as perfect as Anakin’s “I don’t like sand” proposal to Padme was cringeworthy, but then again – if we can forgive George Lucas for giving birth to the worst character to ever appear on a science fiction film (come on, you know who I’m talking about!), we are also willing to turn a blind eye to Padme and Anakin’s idea of romance.
+There is no try” speech inspired generations, or how, when Han Solo appears on the screen, we are instantly torn between wanting to be on the receiving hand of his sarcastic lines or actually wanting to be him.
+Because the “I love you/I know” scene between Han and Leia was just as perfect as Anakin’s “I don’t like sand” proposal to Padme was cringeworthy, but then again – if we can forgive George Lucas for giving birth to the worst character to ever appear on a science fiction film, we are also willing to turn a blind eye to Padme and Anakin’s idea of romance.

 The team behind Star Wars: The Force Awakens understood this, and delivered a product that has something for everyone.
 An epic story with powerful characters portrayed by talented and charismatic actors that the new generations will identify with, and just enough glimpses of the old cast and props to make the old fans tear up.
 We saw the Millennium Falcon, Han, Leia, our favourite droids and even a certain mask show up, and we loved every minute of it.
 At the same time, we couldn’t prevent a certain deja-vu feeling from coming to the surface, because the plot seemed to be a little… familiar, at best.
 The Force Awakens gave us a new Death Star, a new Yoda, a new bar with funny-looking creatures, a new R2D2, a new bad guy with a mask, a new good guy girl that has been gifted with the force… I could go on forever, but you all know what I’m talking about.
 The Force Awakens was a success, but it was nothing we hadn’t seen before.